xpple/SeedMapper/README.md

 If you run into issues, contact your launcher's support.

 ## Features
-Before using any of these commands, make sure the seed has been configured using `/cconfig seedmapper Seed set <seed>`.
+Before using any of these commands, make sure the seed has been configured using `/sm:config Seed set <seed>`.

 ### Biome locating
 Usage: `/sm:locate biome <biome>`.